 We’ve only scratched the surface of our small business analysis around Memorial Day.
 Below, we posted individual reports for industries most likely to be impacted by the holiday.
 Each report provides a more in-depth look at consumer spending trends.

 Don’t see your industry?

 Use The Small Business Almanac to see if industry trends are different in your state.
 We often see interesting outliers at the state level.
 For example, did you know that Mother’s Day is the single best day of the year for restaurants?
 It is in the top 10 days for 55% of the states, top 25 days for 34 states, but only the 298th for Utah restaurants.
 See how businesses like yours compare to your state’s trends.

 Did you enjoy “A complete look at small business sales on Memorial Day”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement